All Episodes

 They repealed that tax, the luxury tax on the yachts.

-A lot of jet Owners figure out I got nothing gained by this airplane sitting on the ground.
+A lot of jet owners figure out, I got nothing gained by this airplane sitting on the ground.

-And they'll try to try at least to defray, you don't make a whole lot of money chartering, you can if that's all you do, but at least you defray your own operating expenses.
+You don't make a whole lot of money chartering, you can if that's all you do, but at least you defray your own operating expenses.

-You know, I'm a big CEO, I want to go fly around.
+I want to go fly around.

 And so there are business reasons why this is done in most cases.

-I know for a fact, folks, that I would trust and I would work for, and I would promote and I would sponsor your average small businessman far more than I would want to go work for somebody in Congress running a business.
+I know for a fact, folks, that I would trust and I would work for and I would promote and I would sponsor your average small businessman far more than I would want to go work for somebody in Congress running a business.

 You know, we Americans used to be proud that we built things.